Joyce Robertson

 Joyce Robertson (27 March 1919 – 12 April 2013) was a British psychiatric social worker, child behavioural researcher, childcare pioneer and pacifist, who was most notable for changing attitudes to the societally acceptable, institutionalised care and hospitalisation of young children, that was prevalent.
-In the late 1940s Robertson worked with Anna Freud first at the Well Baby Clinic and later in the Hampstead Child Therapy Clinic.
+In the late 1940s Robertson worked with Anna Freud first at the Well Baby Clinic, a department of the Hampstead Child Therapy Clinic.
 She was later joined by her husband James Robertson.
 In 1965, both of them moved to the Tavistock Institute of Human Relations to work with John Bowlby on the Young Children in Brief Separation project and the development of attachment theory.
 This was to research the mental state and psychological development of children who underwent brief separation from their parents.
 Later in her career, Robertson worked with her husband to produce a series of celebrated documentary films that highlighted the reaction of small children who were separated from their parents.
 These were shown in hospitals, foster care and state run hospitals.
 Later she was known for promoting the idea of foster care instead of residential nurseries.

 Personal life

 Robertson (nee User) came from a large working-class family in London.
 Robertson left Grammar school in 1933 when she was 14 and enrolled for evening classes at the Workers' Educational Association.
 In 1939, Joyce met her future husband James Robertson in Birmingham while he was studying the humanities at the Fircroft College of Adult Education and she was studying at the Hillcroft College for working women.
 During World War II, Joyce and James were conscientious objectors, and during the late 1940's both worked at the Pacifist Service Unit in East London with the victims of the bombing.

-Joyce had two daughters, Katherine McGilly (born in1944) and Jean Clelland (born in 1950).
+Joyce had two daughters, Katherine McGilly (born in 1944) and Jean Clelland (born in 1950).
 She had two grandchildren and three great grandchildren.